NichlasB/wp-custom-login-manager/README.txt

 * Enhanced security features

 == Upgrade Notice ==

+= 1.0.2 =
+This update fixes a compatibility issue where the plugin could conflict with other plugins using the same update checker system.
+Update recommended if you use multiple plugins with GitHub-based updates.

 = 1.0.0 =
 Initial release with automatic login form integration and WooCommerce compatibility.